Wildlife

 Family: Ducks (Anatidae)

-Teals are a common sight in our pond, and so is the Blue-winged Teal.
+Teals were a common sight in our pond, and so is the Blue-winged Teal.
+However, after about 2012 they are far less common.

 Family: Plovers (Charadriidae)